-GenR members are young leaders, professionals and humanitarians (ages 25-40) who want to make an impact in the lives of refugees and families caught in crisis.
-They are aware of the issues that refugees face and are interested in working together to support the IRC’s efforts in their local community and around the world.
+GenR members are young leaders and professionals who are aware of the issues that refugees face and are interested in learning more and working together to support the IRC’s efforts in their local community and around the world.

 What does GenR do?

 GenR seeks to grow an international movement of young leaders who build awareness of humanitarian emergencies, raise funds for the International Rescue Committee’s life-changing programs, and advocate for the people the IRC serves— who are among the most vulnerable in the world.

-Whether they are volunteering at a community farm, mentoring refugee youth, sharing news and information on social media with friends, or traveling to visit the IRC’s international programs, GenR members are a force for change and are making an impact.
+Whether GenR members are volunteering at a community garden with resettled refugee families, mentoring refugee youth, sharing news and information on social media with friends, or traveling to visit the IRC’s international programs, GenR members are a force for change and are making an impact.

 Where are GenR chapters?

 How do I join GenR?

 Joining GenR is easy.
-Your $125 annual membership is a tax-deducitible donation.
+Your $125 annual membership is a tax-deductible donation to the IRC.
 With your membership, you will receive the following benefits:

 - Access to invitation-only events, including IRC phone and web briefings from the field, breakfasts with the President of IRC and other officials, and more.

-- Discounted pricing to flagship GenR fundraising events (including Burma to the Bay in October in San Francisco, Flavors of the IRC, GenR Summer Party in July in New York City.)
+- Discounted pricing to flagship GenR fundraising events.
+(Events include Burma to the Bay in October in San Francisco, Flavors of the IRC in April and the GenR Summer Party in July in New York City.)